 So I think we are pretty typical.
 There are many college & university archives collecting the web in the United States.
 The NDSA web archiving survey is a couple of years old now, but the majority of respondents in 2017 were college and university archives.

-Archive-It has also reported at least as late as 2018 that about 60% of their subscribers were college university archives, and their next category was public libraries, which now might be a bit bigger, but is subsidized by their really cool community web program.
+Archive-It has also reported at least as late as 2018 that about 60% of their subscribers were college and university archives, and their next category was public libraries, which now might be a bit bigger, but is subsidized by their really cool community web program.
 Archive-It’s efforts to diversify their partner orgs really underscores how dominant colleges and universities are there.

 So really, college and university archives are really dominant in American web archives, particularly through Archive-It.
 The Internet Archive in practice uses us as kind of curators, as all of our collections get added to the Internet Archive, too.
 So, hopefully, we can do some more specialized collection that they’re not able to do, and all of this gets collected and preserved.